minprog/adventure/more/index.md

     - note that you can use the existing `get_long_description`!

-- Make sure that forced movedment does not interact with the `BACK` command.
+- Make sure that forced movement does not interact with the `BACK` command.
 E.g., when you go from room 1 to room 2, but are then forced into room 3, the `BACK` command should take you to room 1 again!

 ## Step 8: Adding "objects"